Samsung QN90F TV Review

 Note:We're in the process of improving our tests related to image processing, but this score should give you a general idea of how a TV performs overall with its image processing capabilities.

-The Samsung QN90F's image processing is decent overall, but mostly due to its impressive low-resolution upscaling.
-Otherwise, its HDR brightness accuracy is satisfactory, and while there's some banding in HDR gradients, it's not very noticeable.
+The Samsung QN90F's image processing is good overall, with impressive low-resolution upscaling.
+Its HDR brightness accuracy is excellent, and while there's some banding in HDR gradients, it's not very noticeable.
 Its low-quality content smoothing is okay; it does clean up some compression artifacts, but there's a fair amount remaining in the feed.

 Pros